EliahKagan/muntineer/README.md

 <!--
-  This file is part of mullionarie, which visualizes window-pane algebra.
+  This file is part of mullionaire, which visualizes window-pane algebra.

   Copyright (c) 2021 Eliah Kagan